CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Implementation

-In \autoref{code:core_code}, we present the core code of \cae, while the rest of the deep RL algorithm remains unchanged.
+In Listing~\ref{code:core_code}, we present the core code of \cae, while the rest of the deep RL algorithm remains unchanged.
 As shown, \cae is simple to implement, integrates seamlessly with any existing RL algorithm, and requires no additional parameter learning beyond what is already in the RL algorithm.

-In \autoref{code:core_code_caep}, we present the additional code of \caep alongside that of \cae.
-As shown, \caep minimizes an additional loss, specifically the Inverse Dynamics Loss, in addition to the losses from the original RL algorithm.
+In Listing~\ref{code:core_code_caep}, we present the additional code of \caep alongside that of \cae.
+As shown, \caep minimizes an additional loss, specifically the Inverse Dynamics Network (IDN) loss, in addition to the losses from the original RL algorithm.